MrKyr/kmap/README.md

 ## Licence
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-See the COPYING file for full license information.

 ## About
 This is a simple script to create free maps for Garmin.
 Preview the map in [Qmapshack](https://bitbucket.org/maproom/qmapshack/wiki/Home)